-Our plan covers a membership to help support an active and healthy lifestyle.
-As a fitness member, you have access to the following features at no cost:
+To help support an active and healthy lifestyle you have access to the following features at no cost:

-- Fitness Center Membership: Choose from a number of in-person fitness centers that participate in the fitness network - Home Fitness Kits: If you are unable to visit a fitness center or prefer working out at home, you may choose from a variety of Home Fitness Kits, including a wearable fitness tracker.
-You can receive up to 1 kit per benefit year - Digital Fitness Program: Choose from thousands of on-demand workout videos through the digital library - 1:1 Healthy Aging Coaching program - Well-Being Club: Discover resources tailored to your interests and goals including articles, videos, and live-streaming classes and events
+- Fitness Center Membership: Choose from a number of in-person fitness centers that participate in the fitness network - Home Fitness Kits: You may choose from a variety of Home Fitness Kits, including a wearable fitness tracker.
+You can receive up to 1 kit per benefit year - Digital Fitness Program: Choose from thousands of on-demand workout videos through the digital library - 1:1 Well-Being Coaching program - Well-Being Club: Discover resources tailored to your interests and goals including articles, videos, and live-streaming classes and events

-For more information regarding the fitness benefit, please call Member Services or visit our website at www.wellcare.com/ allwellPA.
+For more information regarding the fitness benefit, please call Member Services.